adstriegel/cse20289-fa24/hw/hw03/README.md

 There are several examples of the data placed in the `ex-data` sub-directory in the class repository for `hw03`.
 For the purposes of this effort, the relevant fields are as follows:

 * `timestamp`: The time at which the test was run.
 Note that the data is not sorted by time in the JSON.
+Also, you may effectively ignore the timezone information and only work with the year, month, and date as specified.
 * `interface`: The interface on which the test was run, generally having one of two values: `eth0` for a wired (Ethernet) test and `wlan0` for the WiFi interface.
 * `type`: The type of test.
 For this homework, we will want to only consider `iperf` tests.
 * `direction`: There are two different values, `downlink` and `uplink`.
 For the purpose of this assignment, we will focus on only the downlink.